Are you a blogger who is trying to monetize your blog, but having a hard time doing so?

 The main point here is this - you need to get to the right people.
 You may write the greatest blog posts in the world, but if you don't speak the language of your ideal customer or hit their actual interests and problems, your doomed.

-HubSpot, which is one of the biggest marketing automation providers in the world, sustains that buyer/user/marketing personas are crucial to get results from whatever marketing activities you're performing.
+HubSpot, which is one of the biggest marketing automation providers in the world, insists that buyer/user/marketing personas are crucial to get results from whatever marketing activities you're performing.
 I would highly recommend reading their article on buyer personas - they explain things in a very detailed manner, which is a real blessing for people who aren't marketing experts.

 They also have a very cool tool for building personas which is free and easy to use.